JohnEdwa/RTAutoSprintExtended/Readme.md

 ### Console commands

 * Console Command: `rt_help` will list all possible console commands.
+* Console Command: `rt_debug` lists all seen EntityStates, useful for figuring out what specific skill is causing issues.
 * Console Command: `rt_enabled` can be used to disable/enable most of the sprinting functionality.
 * Console Command: `rt_fov` changes CustomFOV.
 * Console Command: `rt_artificer_flamethrower_toggle` sets the flamethrower mode.